Types of Aid

 For part- or full-time BGSP employees who decide to enroll.
 This does not include students who hold on-campus assistantships.
 Employees may be offered tuition support as part of their salary or benefits.
 Awards will be verified each semester with the Controller.

 Federal Student Loans

 BGSP students are eligible to apply for Title IV Federal Student Loans through the William D. Ford Direct Loan Program (Direct Loans).
 See the eligibility section below for full eligibility rules.
 Under the Direct Loan Program, students borrow loan funds directly from the US Department of Education.
-Students may apply for loans in the Stafford Loan Program and/or the Graduate PLUS Loan Program.
-The Stafford Loan Program carries a lower interest rate and it is recommended that students exhaust their Stafford Loan eligibility before borrowing in the Graduate PLUS Loan Program.
+Students may apply for loans in the Direct Unsubsidized Loan Program and/or the Direct Grad PLUS Loan Program.
+The Direct Unsubsidized Loan Program carries a lower interest rate and it is recommended that students exhaust their Direct Unsubsidized Loan eligibility before borrowing in the Direct Grad PLUS Loan Program.
 Both programs carry a fixed interest rate.
-The interest rates as of July 1, 2016 are listed below for the 2016-17 award year.
+The interest rates as of July 1, 2017 are listed below for the 2017-18 award year.

 - You may pay interest-only while in school (to avoid compounded interest).
 You may make a payment at any time without penalty.

 - You may defer repayment until 6 months after graduation.